yortch/openshiftv3-rhoar-workshop/Lab-6-Istio.md

 ```
 #### *Step 6 - Enable Istio Automatic injection @ Insult Service
 You can use any of the Insult service i.e SpringBoot, Thorntile, Vert.x or Node.js.
-In this example , we will be using SpringBoot
+In this example , we will be using SpringBoot.

 ```bash